web-design-and-development-at-tstc/wdd-virtualbox/imed2349/ubuntu_server.md

 ## Install Ubuntu Server on VirtualBox

 Follow the installation instructions in the VirtualBox Installation Guide to select the ISO for Ubuntu Server and initiate the installation process.
+The screenshots below were taken on a macOS, but the contents of the screenshots will be the same on a Windows PC.

 When it asks you to select your language use the up and down arrow keys and make sure English is selected.
 Then hit Enter.